The online Master of Health Administration at Appalachian

 Distance Education at Appalachian: Keep your life… Change your future

-- Physician practice administrator
+- Clinical practice specialist

-- Health care program director
+- Health care systems department director

 (Note: Not all courses listed may be delivered to Distance Education students.
 Refer curriculum questions to the program contact.)